zseebrz/summerschool_pisa2018/python/readme.md

-This is the repository of the Python scrits to start your own text mining journey.
+This is the repository of the Python scripts to start your own text mining journey.